BzGEO/pace_oci_conversion/README.md

 # Scripts for extracting NASA [PACE OCI](https://pace.oceansciences.org/oci.htm) vegetation index ([LandVI](https://oceancolor.gsfc.nasa.gov/data/10.5067/PACE/OCI/L2/LANDVI/3.0)) and [Chlorophyll a](https://www.earthdata.nasa.gov/apt/documents/chlor-a/v1.0) data to GeoTIF format
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15870562.svg)](https://doi.org/10.5281/zenodo.15870562)

-R scripts for converting PACE LandVI data from the original NetCDF to GeoTIF
+R scripts for converting PACE LandVI and chlorophyll a concentration data from the original NetCDF to GeoTIF

 ## Description: Why do I need these scripts?
 **Scenario:** *You are a regular GIS user.
-You have downloaded particularly **large** PACE OCI vegetation index files in NetCDF (.NC) format from [NASA EarthData](https://search.earthdata.nasa.gov/search) or the [NASA OB.DAAC](https://oceandata.sci.gsfc.nasa.gov/l3/) and you just want to extract the data in GeoTIF for use in [ArcGIS](https://www.esri.com/en-us/arcgis/products/arcgis-desktop/overview) or [QGIS](https://qgis.org/).
+You have downloaded particularly **large** PACE OCI vegetation index or chlorophyll-a concentration files in NetCDF (.NC) format from [NASA EarthData](https://search.earthdata.nasa.gov/search) or the [NASA OB.DAAC](https://oceandata.sci.gsfc.nasa.gov/l3/) and you just want to extract the data in GeoTIF for use in [ArcGIS](https://www.esri.com/en-us/arcgis/products/arcgis-desktop/overview) or [QGIS](https://qgis.org/).
 You could process the NetCDF files individually, but you would prefer to batch process them.* 😉

 ## Required software